nisheetkaran/YogaFlex/README.md

 ## Features

 - **Form Input Fields:** Collects essential information like name, age, email, selected batch, payment information, and the month of enrollment.
 - **Validation:** Validates age input to ensure it falls within the acceptable range of 18 to 65 years.
-Along with that we are also checking if the amount paid is 500rs or not!
+Along with that, we are also checking if the amount paid is 500rs or not!
 - **Submission:** Sends enrollment data securely to a server for processing and displays success or failure alerts accordingly.

 ## Technologies Used